 There are various approaches for the rendering and accentuation of identified features.
 Zhou et al. [22] use a geometric shape like a sphere to divide the volume into a focal and a context region.
-For rendering they combine direct volume rendering (DVR) with non-photorealistic rendering (NPR) techniques.
+For the rendering they combine direct volume rendering (DVR) with non-photorealistic rendering (NPR) techniques.
 Marchesin et al. [12] introduced locally adaptive volume rendering to enhance features.
 They modify the traditional rendering equation to improve the visibility of selected features independently of the defined transfer function.
-Huang et al. [8] presented an automatic approach to generate accurate representations of a feature of interest from segmented volume data.
+Huang et al. [8] present an automatic approach to generate accurate representations of a feature of interest from segmented volume data.
 They construct a mesh for the boundary of the volumetric feature to enable high-quality volume rendering.

 Regarding sphere parameterization, there is various research on how to distribute points evenly on the surface of a sphere.
 Bourke [3] presented an approach which distributes an arbitrary number of points over the surface of a sphere based on the standard physics formula for charge repulsion.
 Leopardi [11] worked on the partition of the unit sphere into regions of equal area and small diameter.
+As the regions are defined by a product of intervals in spherical polar coordinates the center point of a region can be described by the center of each interval.
 Górski et al. [6] presented HEALPix which is a framework for high-resolution discretization and fast analysis of data distributed on the sphere.
 A hierarchical equal area iso-latitude pixelization produces a subdivision of the sphere where each pixel covers the same surface area.